 - potential or observed surface drainage

-from the street or from neighbors roof toward
+from the street or from neighbors roof drainage toward

 your foundation wall or garage.

-to the foundation wall, where water has no place to
+to the foundation wall, where water has no way to

 foundation that can collect surface water and cause